Meet The Team

 Jean Okuye has been an almond farmer with 73 acres near Livingston, Merced County since 1980.
-Her interests have focused around church, family, farming and protecting our natural resources.
-Since retirement from teaching she has kept busy volunteering in the community: on several boards; past president of Merced County Farm Bureau, charter member of Valley Land Alliance, president of East Merced Resource Conservation District and president of the Funeral Consumers Alliance of California/secretary of the local affiliate Funeral Consumers Alliance of Stanislaus and Merced Counties.
-She feels blessed to have good health to be actively able to give back to her community.
+Her interests have focused on church, family, farming, and protecting our natural resources.
+Since retirement from teaching, she has kept busy volunteering in the community: serving on several boards; past president of Merced County Farm Bureau, a charter member of Valley Land Alliance, president of East Merced Resource Conservation District, past president Funeral Consumers Alliance of California (FCACA) and the affiliate, FCA Stanislaus & Merced Counties.
+She feels blessed to have good health and be actively able to give back to her community.

 Trevor Hutton grew up in Modesto, but spent the summers working on his family's sweet potato, peach, and almond farm in Livingston.
 After completing studies in music at the University of North Carolina at Chapel Hill, he ended up working for an ag-biotech firm in the poultry industry for nine years before returning to the family farm in 2014.
 Trevor first became involved in issues surrounding environmental sustainability in college as a member of the UNC renewable energy special projects committee.
 In his spare time, Trevor enjoys live music performances, cooking, and playing board games.

 Jake Magneson Treasurer

 My name is Jake Magneson, and I've been working at my family's farm my entire life.
 I studied philosophy at CSU Stanislaus, and want to work towards a sustainable future for agriculture in the valley.

 Hi!
 I am Vivi(ana) and I grew up in Modesto, CA. My childhood home was only a couple of streets over from the local almond orchards; however It wasn’t until much more recently that I became aware of the importance of them.